Partial Disability vs Total Disability: What’s The Difference?

 How do you know if you’re partially disabled, totally disabled, or not disabled at all?
 In the latest video of our Disability FAQ series, we explain what each policy definition means and how each of them may relate to your occupation or training and potential disability benefits.

-Each disability insurance company has its own policies and specific policy language.
+Each disability insurance company has different policies and specific policy language.
 Still, the basic ideas are universal.
 Despite the differences, disability insurance providers will describe a distinction between partial and total disabilities.

 Put simply, partial disability means that, following a debilitating illness or injury—you are unable to perform some of the substantial and material duties of your occupation at the onset of disability.